dbaumgarten/yodk/README.md

 It mainly consists of:
 - A cli application that bundles helpful features for yolol-development ([docs](https://dbaumgarten.github.io/yodk/#/cli))
 - A vscode extension, that makes the features of the cli available directly in vscode ([docs](https://dbaumgarten.github.io/yodk/#/vscode-yolol))
-- A new programming language called NOLOL, that extends YOLOL with a lot of features, experienced dvelopers really miss when using yolol.
-Lern more about [nolol](https://dbaumgarten.github.io/yodk/#/nolol).
+- A new programming language called NOLOL, that extends YOLOL with a lot of features, experienced developers really miss when using yolol.
+Learn more about [nolol](https://dbaumgarten.github.io/yodk/#/nolol).

 # Features